-Kari is the Vice President of Program Management at Ingalls Shipbuilding.
-In this role, Kari and her team have profit and loss responsibility for all elements of program execution, and serve as the principal liaisons to the Customer for all platforms in the Ingalls portfolio.
-The Program Management team also has the responsibility for capture of new business within existing product lines at Ingalls.
+Wilkinson most recently served as the vice president of Program Management at Ingalls where she had profit and loss responsibility for all elements of program execution and served as the principal liaison to the Navy and Coast Guard for all platforms in the Ingalls portfolio.

 Download and print